Past Event Materials and Council Reports

 - "Workshop Purpose" and "Things to Think About" Boards

 The first question we explored was: WHAT Housing Fits?
-We wanted to know what you like and don't like about different ground oriented housing forms, and whether each housing form should be allowed in the city.
+We wanted to know what community members like and don't like about different ground oriented housing forms, and whether each housing form should be allowed in the city.

 The second question we explored was: WHERE Housing Goes?
 We created three land use scenarios for each neighbourhood (based on residents' association boundaries) that imagined really low density, really high density, and an in-between density version of the visioning maps.
-We wanted to know which parts you liked about each scenario and how you would suggest arranging them when we create a future land use map.
+We wanted to know which parts community member liked about each scenario and how they would suggest modifying them when we create a future land use map.

 - Brow of the Hill Maps